 SAY GOODBYE TO ANYONE WHO ISN’T ADDING VALUE TO YOUR LIFE

-I know you’ve probably heard this before but it’s worth repeating—it’s okay to ‘declutter’ your friends list.
-If there is someone (an actual person, a group board, a company page, etc.) that regularly upsets you or makes you feel bad, then let it go.
+I’m sure you’ve heard this before, but it’s worth repeating—it’s absolutely okay to “declutter” your friends list.
+If an account, group or page regularly upsets you or makes you feel bad, then it’s OK to walk away.

 LOG OFF, UNINSTALL OR TRACK

-If you know social media is a problem for you and you want to use it less (but you’re struggling to break the habit) consider:
+If you know that social media is a problem for you and you want to use it less often consider:

-- Logging off after every session and don’t save your password – the extra step of having to logon each time might be enough to help you break the habit.
+- Logging off after every session and not saving your password – the extra step of having to log in will often be the “pause” you need to reconsider.

-- Deleting the apps off your phone – we have a tendency to be more absent-minded with our browsing habits on our phones than on our desktop computers.
+- Deleting the apps off your phone – we tend to be more absent-minded with our browsing habits on our phones than on our desktop computers.

-- Tracking your usage – there are a ton of free apps that will track how much time your spending on your phone.
-Sometimes realising just how much time you’re really spending online is the first step in changing your habits.
+- Tracking your usage – there are many free apps that will track how much time you’re spending on your phone (my phone does this automatically!).
+Sometimes realising just how much time you’re spending online is the first step in changing your habits.

 USE NATURAL BARRIERS TO LIMIT YOUR CONSUMPTION

-These are just a few tips and trips that have helped me become more mindful when using social media.
-Just remember – social media is a tool and it’s up to each of us to make an intentional choice about the role it plays in our lives.
+These are just a few tips and tricks that have helped me become more mindful when going online.
+Always remember that social media is a tool, and it’s up to each of us to make wise and intentional choices about the role it plays in our lives.